Khin-96/PL_project/readme.md

 # Premier League Match Replay & Advanced Tactical Analytics Engine

 A professional-grade football match visualization and analysis system built with Python Arcade, transforming broadcast-quality tracking data into an interactive tactical intelligence platform.
-Designed for coaches, analysts, journalists, and football enthusiasts who demand deeper insight than traditional highlight packages can provide.

 ## Executive Summary

 This project takes high-frequency player tracking data (10 frames per second, 54,000+ frames per match) and creates a fully interactive match replay experience with real-time analytics.
-You can scrub through any moment of a match, analyze player movements with sub-second precision, visualize tactical patterns, and compute advanced metrics that reveal the hidden narratives behind the scoreline.
+You can scrub through any moment of a match, isolate individual players, visualize tactical patterns, and compute advanced metrics on demand.

-Instead of watching passive highlights, you control temporal flow—pause at the exact moment a pressing trap is sprung, rewind to see how a counterattack developed through three phases of play, or fast-forward to the next goal while tracking defensive line collapse.
-Every frame contains complete spatial information for all 22 players plus the ball, enabling analyses that would be impossible with traditional broadcast footage.
+Instead of watching passive highlights, you control temporal flow—pause at the exact moment a pressing trap is sprung, rewind to see how a counterattack developed through three phases of play, or fast-forward through periods of low intensity to find the next critical sequence.

 This is not a video player with statistics overlaid.
-This is a simulation engine that reconstructs the match from pure coordinate data, allowing arbitrary camera angles, dynamic overlays, and computational analysis of any tactical concept you can formalize mathematically.
+This is a simulation engine that reconstructs the match from pure coordinate data, allowing arbitrary camera angles, dynamic overlays, and computational analysis impossible with traditional broadcast footage.

 ## The Vision

 Professional football clubs invest millions in analytics departments equipped with proprietary software and dedicated data scientists.
 This project democratizes that capability.
-Whether you're a coach preparing for next week's opponent, a journalist writing tactical breakdowns, a scout evaluating transfer targets, or a fan who wants to understand the game at a deeper level, this tool provides institutional-grade analysis capability without institutional budgets.
+Whether you are a coach preparing for your next opponent, an analyst reviewing your team's performance, a scout evaluating transfer targets, or a journalist writing tactical breakdowns, this system provides the tools you need.

 The system is designed around three philosophical principles:

 1. **Separation of Data from Presentation**: Raw tracking data is immutable and stored efficiently.
-All visualizations and metrics are computed dynamically, allowing new analytical methods to be applied retroactively to any previously-loaded match.
+All visualizations and metrics are computed dynamically, allowing new analytical methods to be applied to historical data without reprocessing.

 2. **Real-Time Interactivity**: Every control responds within a single frame.
 Scrubbing through 90 minutes of match data feels like navigating a local video file, not querying a database.

 3. **Extensible Analytics**: The architecture anticipates future development.
-Adding a new visualization overlay, implementing a novel tactical metric, or integrating additional data sources requires minimal changes to existing code.
+Adding a new visualization overlay, implementing a novel tactical metric, or integrating additional data sources requires minimal changes to the existing codebase.

 ## System Architecture